 - Wait for the display to stabilize (approximately 15 min) then get the reading.
 Record readings on the MDS.

 - Continue steps 4 to 7 until all ranges are finished.

 - Check readings if within the accuracy defined by the manufacturer(verification stage), for example, accuracy = +/-2 of reading.
 (See below how to perform verification.)

-- If the readings are already within limits update the corresponding record, do labeling and sealing and issue to the owner, otherwise, do necessary repair or adjustment.
+- If the readings are already within limits update the corresponding record, do labeling and sealing, and issue to the owner, otherwise, do necessary repairs or adjustments.

 What is the Most Accurate Method for Calibrating Thermometers?